 How Much Does Davidson County Community College Cost?overall average net price of DCCC is $6,397.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DCCC, see our tuition and fees and room and board pages.

 Student Loan Debt

 How Much Money Do DCCC Graduates Make?students who graduate with a bachelor's degree from DCCC make about $25,600 a year during their first few years of employment after graduation.
-Unfortunately, this is 37% less that the average college graduate's salary of $40,800 per year.
-However, graduates in your major field may make more.
+This is about 36% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Davidson County Community College

 Davidson County Community College MajorsLearn more about the majors offered at Davidson County Community College along with which ones have the highest average starting salaries.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2017-2018, 1,907 students took at least one online class at Davidson County Community College.
 This is an increase from the 1,899 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|